Toggle: English / Spanish

 - Loss of the tooth

-- Spread of infection to other areas of the body resulting in , , , or other complications
+- Spread of infection to other areas of the body, which can cause , inflammation in the heart, , or other complications

 When to Contact a Medical Professional